Richard Boleslawski: Personal life

-Offered a contract to direct Hollywood films, Boleslawski made several significant films with some of the major stars of the day, until his death a few weeks short of his 48th birthday, on January 17, 1937.
-He is interred in the Calvary Cemetery, East Los Angeles.
+In popular culture

 Hugh Walpole, who worked with Boleslawski on the script for Les Misérables (1935), dedicated his 1937 novel John Cornelius to him with an In Memoriam poem.

 For his contribution to the motion picture industry, Boleslawski has a star on the Hollywood Walk of Fame at 7021 Hollywood Blvd.

 Filmography

 Films directed by Richard Boleslavsky (also credited as Ryszard Bolesławski and Richard Boleslawski):